 Andy Cross - Business Support Director

-Andy joined the Virgin Trains Board as Business Support Director in 2007 and is responsible for procurement, contracts and IT.
-In other words, he buys stuff.
+Andy joined the Virgin Trains Executive Team as Business Support Director in 2007 and is responsible for Procurement, Catering & Logistics, Facilities Management, Customer Relations and IT.

 Graham Leech - Executive Director, Commercial